blogpocket/ocultar-imagenes/README.md

 # Final Thoughts
 - Backup: It's always a good idea to backup your site before installing new plugins.
 - Support & Maintenance: Since this is a custom plugin, be sure to test it after WordPress updates to ensure compatibility.
+- Accessibility reminder: By styling the alt text message and displaying it prominently, you're helping to raise awareness about the importance of providing proper descriptions in the alt attribute of images.
+This improves the accessibility of your site for users using screen readers and for those who are unable to view images for various reasons.

 ------------------------------------